cmsc389T-fall2023/cmsc389T-fall2023/Projects/P2/README.md

 11. Push all final changes to the remote repository
 12. Create a Pull Request to merge pacman-function_name to `FTR-Pacman`  <br> <t> Ex: `pacman-move` to `FTR-Pacman` </t> </br>
 13. Assign the pre-determined group member as a reviewer to the Pull Request
-14. Assign yourself as the assginee for the review
+14. Assign yourself as the assignee for the review
 15. Link the pull request to your Kanban Card

 Repeat steps **5-15** for `FTR-Ghost` and `FTR-Map` to complete the Ghost and Map class.